 If the world freely allowed boys to play with dolls, girls to play football, and lesbian and gay kids to discover their identities in peace, that would not be happening.
 Maybe there are a few people who really cannot be happy any other way than by ‘changing sex’ but I suggest to you that that is almost always because of the oppressive way we demand particular behaviours from males and females, not because those individuals are ‘the other sex really’.

 It is not true that radical feminists ‘don’t believe in’ gender dysphoria.
 In fact, it is the ‘trans rights’ movement that campaigned to get this distressing condition de-classified from the NHS and other health organisations.
 What kind of a person would deny something many of us have seen with their own eyes?
 Kids with dysphoria are very much like kids with anorexia or other body-punishing, traumatic illnesses.
 They need support, help and treatment.
 They can’t get that if there’s no recognised condition to diagnose.

 Opposition to trans rights comes from the bigoted religious right

 There is a vociferous element in Stonewall, in the Pride movement, in the sex and entertainment industries, that wants to sweep away anything that might ever restrict them, including the GRC, the sex exemption in the Equalities Act, the idea that dysphoria might be a mental health condition, and to sweep away any kind of safe-guarding of women and children.
-They want that so they can pursue their highly sexed, ‘glamourous’ lifestyle to the full.
+They want a free pass to pursue their highly sexed, ‘glamourous’ lifestyle to the full.
 That is why there are plenty of people on the religious right who oppose them.